marilynpesantez/segmentation_analysis-1/README.md

 </p>

-## 4. Cluster Profiles & Emplications
+## 4. Cluster Profiles & Implications
 For each cluster, I interpreted cluster means to identify defining attributes and translated those patterns into psychographic and price tolerance profiles.
 I also outline actionable next steps across product, pricing, and marketing.

 ### Cluster 1 — Tech-Forward Stylists (21%)